duncanmwanik/Homie-Studio-App/README.md

-# homie_ble
+# Homie Studio App

-A new Flutter project.
+A Flutter app to manage all BLE-enabled products created by Homie Studio Kenya.

-## Getting Started
+## Notes

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: